AckeeCZ/Spreadsheet-Localizer-Plugin/README.md

   },
   "resourcesFolderPath": "libraries/translations/src/main/res" // Relative path to your "res" folder with respect to json configuration path
-  "supportEmptyStrings": false // Enables to support empty strings in the localization sheet "resourcesStructure" : "DEFAULT" // Structure of the generated resources files, could be DEFAULT or MOKO_RESOURCES }
+  "supportEmptyStrings": false // Enables to support empty strings in the localization sheet "resourcesStructure" : "ANDROID" // Structure of the generated resources files, could be ANDROID or MOKO_RESOURCES }
 ```